-According to a collaborative team of the Australian Local Government Association, the National Heart Foundation and the Planning Institute of Australia, active transport (walking, cycling and public transport that is accessed by walking or cycling) provides many benefits to the individual and the community.
+According to a collaborative team of the Australian Local Government Association, the National Heart Foundation and the Planning Institute of Australia, active transport (walking, cycling and public transport that is accessed by walking or cycling) provides many benefits to the

+35% of you identified energy efficiency as a top priority for improving wellbeing in Darwin, 32% said paths for riding and walking, and 30% said positive environmental initiatives. individual and the community.
 Alongside the physical health benefits it reduces the number of cars on the road and in turn the liveability of our cities, and reduces greenhouse gas emissions.
 Active transport also provides opportunities for us to meet and interact with others who live in our city.